-The researchers are determining structure-function relationships of overlapping peptides derived from p16INK4a that inhibit the activity of CDK4/6 and identifying stabilized peptides that inhibit CDK4/6.
+- Aim 1: Determine structure-function relationships of overlapping peptides derived from p16INK4a that inhibit the activity of CDK4/6 and identifying stabilized peptides that inhibit CDK4/6.
 The pharmacophore(s) of mutated peptides from p16INK4a will be assessed via time-resolved fluorescent resonance energy transfer assays and nuclear magnetic resonance spectroscopy to elucidate which residues are important to bind CDK4 and/or CDK6.
 Stabilized peptides will be evaluated for inhibitory activity toward CDK4/6.
-Experimental studies can then be used to evaluate the stabilized peptides for "drug-like" qualities.

 - Aim 2: In vitro functional studies will be used to evaluate bioactivities of stabilized peptides.
 Various in vitro assays will be used to determine the functional efficacy of designed stabilized peptides.

 - Aim 3: In vitro ADME studies and in vivo ADME and efficacy studies to evaluate the cell permeability, delivery, and efficacy of stabilized peptides.
 Stabilized peptides will be evaluated for “drug-like” qualities.